MLHale/nebraska-gencyber-modules/if_this_then_that/lesson-plan.md

 #### Focused Activity
-1. Guided Instruction: Follow instructions on the GenCyber GitHib Page – Teacher Module Hands-on-IoT: LittleBits IFTTT
+1. Guided Instruction: Follow instructions on the GenCyber GitHub Page – Teacher Module Hands-on-IoT: LittleBits IFTTT Intro

 #### Closure
 1. Students independently create a new Applet that demonstrates an IF THIS THEN THAT scenario.
 Students will test the success of their Applet.